Overview

 Most issues arise only when the transfer is changed to an expense category.

-For example, if a $2,000 credit card payment is categorized as an expense:
+Example: A $2,000 credit card payment is recategorized as an expense.

 $2,000 in original purchases

-If your expenses suddenly appear higher than expected after making a credit card payment, review the payment category first.
-It should remain a transfer.
+If your expenses look higher than expected after a credit card payment, check the payment category first.
+It should always show as a transfer, not an expense.

 The Exception: Interest and Fees